 21 October 2025

 Determining a person’s time of death is of great importance for criminal investigations, but also presents a challenge.
 Jenny Arpe’s master’s thesis at presents a new method for determining the time of death using AI.
 For this she has now been awarded the Examenspris civilingenjör till Christopher Polhems minne, a master of science in engineering thesis prize awarded in memory of Christopher Polhem.
+This is the third time in four years that the award goes to a thesis project at LiU.

 Red blood cell.